-Bad Habits and Best Practices
+Bad Habits & Best Practices

-An index of over a decade's worth of posts and videos involving bad habits and best practices in SQL Server.
+Over a decade of posts and videos involving bad habits and best practices in SQL Server.

 I talk about why every CTE I write starts with a semi-colon, and why you won't change my mind about it.